"CYA"

 What is "constructive notice?"

-This medical exam is directed by the client's insurance company to make certain all their treatment is needed and related to the accident.
+This is a medical exam performed by a client's insurance company to confirm the treatment is related to the incident.

 This type of lien allows healthcare providers to wait to be paid out of the settlement proceeds.